johnzastrow/johnzastrow.github.io/_posts/2024-01-12-expand-proxmox-linux-vm-disks.md

 parted /dev/vda

 (parted) print
-Warning: Not all of the space available to /dev/vda appears to be used, you can fix the GPT to use all of the space (an extra 268435456 blocks) or continue with the current setting?
+Warning: Not all of the space available to /dev/vda appears to be used, I can fix the GPT to use all of the space (an extra 268435456 blocks) or continue with the current setting?
 Fix/Ignore?
 F